 Section 16(a) of the Exchange Act requires our directors, our executive officers and persons who own more than 10% of the common stock (collectively, the "Reporting Persons") to file initial reports of ownership and changes in ownership of our common stock.
 Reporting Persons are required by SEC regulations to furnish us with copies of all Section 16(a) reports they file.
-During the fiscal year ended December 31, 2012, one Form 4 filing for Dr. Hartgring and one Form 4 filing for Dr. Michaels were filed one day late in connection with satisfying the Company's withholding obligations upon the vesting of restricted stock units held by them.
-Based on our review of copies of the reports on the Section 16(a) forms received or filed by us with respect to the fiscal year ended December 31, 2012, and the written representations received from the reporting persons that no other reports were required, we believe that, except as indicated in the foregoing sentence, all Reporting Persons complied with all applicable filing requirements under Section 16(a) of the Exchange Act.
+Based on our review of copies of the reports on the Section 16(a) forms received or filed by us with the SEC with respect to the fiscal year ended December 31, 2013, and the written representations received from the reporting persons that no other reports were required, we believe that all Reporting Persons complied with all applicable filing requirements under Section 16(a) of the Exchange Act.